(Everybody's Waitin' for) The Man with the Bag: Other versions

 The song has been covered by many artists, including The Brian Setzer Orchestra.
+Jane Monheit recorded the song for her 2005 album The Season, and performed it on her 2019 holiday tour.
+Seth MacFarlane recorded the song for his 2014 album Holiday for Swing.
+The song has also been covered by Voctave, a central Florida a cappella group.

 The TV show Ally McBeal borrowed the song's title for a December 11, 2000 episode that featured Vonda Shepard singing the song.
 Her version was included in the holiday album Ally McBeal: A Very Ally Christmas.
 The album received positive reviews and several critics cited Shephard's version of the song as the album's highlight.
-Jane Monheit recorded the song for her 2005 album The Season, and performed it on her 2019 Holiday tour.
-Seth MacFarlane recorded the song for his 2014 album Holiday for Swing.
-The song has also been covered by Voctave, a central Florida a cappella group.

-Darren Criss and Adam Lambert performed a duet of the song for Criss' album, A Very Darren Crissmas.

-Hannah Waddingham performed a duet of the song for soundtrack from TV Special in Apple TV+ called Hannah Waddingham: Home For Christmas.
+Darren Criss and Adam Lambert performed a duet of the song for Criss' 2021 album, A Very Darren Crissmas.
+Hannah Waddingham performed a duet of the song for the 2023 Apple TV+ special Hannah Waddingham: Home For Christmas.
+Jschlatt performed the song for the 2025 deluxe edition his album A Very 1999 Christmas.